 We planned and booked our East African safari trip 18 months in advance, including our must see stops in Kenya and Tanzania.
-We try to break up long flights with stops in interesting locations on the way, but found no new destinations on the flight paths we were considering.
-Finally we made the decision to take advantage of our safari location, rather than our flight path, and booked a week in Zanzibar.
+We try to break up long flights with stops in interesting locations on the way but found no new destinations on the flight paths we were considering.
+Finally, we made the decision to take advantage of our safari location, rather than our flight path, and booked a week in Zanzibar.
 We knew it was unlikely we’d ever be in this area again, so it was now, or never.
-We hope you’ll be inspired by photos of our time in Zanzibar to consider a trip here!
+We hope our photos inspire to visit Zanzibar!

 Why travel to Zanzibar